connect-btss/connect-btss.github.io/resources-temp.md

   <summary>Click here to expand</summary>

   <h2>How do we typically manage time zones?</h2>
-    <i>Big Team Science (BTS) encourages large-scale collaboration among individuals from various countries and regions.
+    <p>Big Team Science (BTS) encourages large-scale collaboration among individuals from various countries and regions.
 This requires the management of many different time zones.
-Within BTS, establishing an equitable approach to managing these times zones has proven to be logistically challenging</i>
+Within BTS, establishing an equitable approach to managing these times zones has proven to be logistically challenging.</p>

     <details>
       <summary><i>Resources</i></summary>